EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/contract-context.md

 );
 ```

-This client will drop the connection if the contract id presented by the HotPocket instance its connecting to does not match.
+This client will drop the connection if the contract id presented by the HotPocket instance it's connecting to does not match.

 ## publicKey and privateKey